kjaleshire/registry/themes/default/content/registry/packages/tls/_index.md

 layout: package
 ---

-The TLS provider for Pulumi can be used to help to create TLS keys and certitifcate for use with Pulumi resources.
+The TLS provider for Pulumi can be used to help to create TLS keys and certificate for use with Pulumi resources.

 ## Example